thiagohiguchi/ninjaone-client/README.md

 - [React](https://reactjs.org/): A JavaScript library for building user interfaces.
 - [Tailwind CSS](https://tailwindcss.com/): A utility-first CSS framework for rapidly building custom designs.
 - [DaisyUI](https://daisyui.com/): A plugin for Tailwind CSS that provides a set of ready-to-use components.
+- [Cypress](https://www.cypress.io/): A powerful end-to-end testing framework that makes it easy to test your web applications in an automated and reliable way.
+Cypress provides fast, reliable tests with real-time feedback and detailed error reporting.
 - [Storybook](https://storybook.js.org/): A development environment for UI components that allows you to build, test, and document your UI components in isolation.
 - [ESLint](https://eslint.org/): A pluggable linting utility for JavaScript and JSX that enforces coding best practices and helps catch errors.
 - [Prettier](https://prettier.io/): An opinionated code formatter that ensures consistent code style across your project.